A primer on the form and behaviour of gridshell structures

 Fig 11.
 Diagonal cable bracing in the Mannheim gridshell [4].

-To increase the out-of-plane bending resistance of the gridshell, multiple grid layers may be used - provided that the layers are free slide relative to each other during erection.
+To increase the out-of-plane bending resistance of the gridshell, multiple grid layers may be used - provided that the layers are free to slide relative to each other during erection.
 When sufficient packing is provided between the layers, they will act compositely, significantly increasing the gridshells bending resistance.

 Fig 12.
 Three different double layering techniques showing connection details; slotted hole (left), clamping plate (middle) and shear block (right) [6].